Pendennis Club

 The Pendennis Club is a private social club located at 218 West Muhammad Ali Boulevard (formerly Walnut Street) in Louisville, Kentucky.
 It originated as a gentlemen's "city" club on the model of the clubs in London, Britain, of which White's Club founded in 1693 is the progenitor.
 The Pendennis Club has long been regarded as the preeminent social club in Kentucky and one of the premier clubs in the United States.

+The club is governed by laws under 501(c)(7) Social and Recreation Clubs; in 2024 it claimed revenue of $2,240,853 and total assets of $1,550,616.
+The Pendennis Historical Foundation is a 501(c)(3) Public Charity; in 2010 it claimed $15,605 in total revenue and $40,357 in total assets.